 Pick one or two of these techniques and try them out for three weeks.
 Studies have shown it takes 21 days to form a habit and if you truly want to beat procrastination, you have to make productivity a habit.

 When you’ve made a habit of one of the strategies, pick out another one, and before you know it, you’ll be the personification of productive!

-If you’d like to accelerate your learning and gain the techniques you need to be a better leader download my FREE eBook by clicking here.
+If you’re ready to accelerate your learning and gain the techniques you need to be a better leader, download my FREE eguide by clicking here.